The Yellow Dog (novel): Publishing history

-The novel was originally published in French in 1931 as Le Chien jaune and published by Fayard.
+The novel originally appeared in French in 1931 as Le Chien jaune, published in Paris by Fayard.
 The first English translation, translated by Geoffrey Sainsbury, was published by George Routledge & Sons in 1939 as A Face for a Clue.
-It was also reissued (by Severn House) as Maigret and the Concarneau Murders in 1980.
-The current translation, Maigret and the Yellow Dog, is by Linda Asher and was first published by Harcourt Brace Jovanovich in 1987 and as The Yellow Dog in London in 2003 (Penguin Books).
+It was reissued (by Severn House) as Maigret and the Concarneau Murders in 1980.
+The novel appeared as Maigret and the Yellow Dog in a new translation by Linda Asher, published by Harcourt Brace Jovanovich in 1987, and as The Yellow Dog in London in 2003 (Penguin Books).
+Penguin published a minor revision of the Linda Asher translation as a Penguin Modern Classic in 2013.